CRXNCM/Yedire_frewoch/README.md

-\# Yedire Frewoch Project 📚 \## Overview 🌟 This project is a
+# Yedire Frewoch Project 📚
+# Overview 🌟
-comprehensive web application developed for the Yedire Frewoch organization.
+This project is acomprehensive web application developed for the Yedire Frewoch organization.
 It provides a platform for managing educational resources, community engagement, and organizational activities.

-\## Features ✨ - Resource Management 📋
+## Features ✨ - Resource Management 📋

  - Digital library of educational materials  - Document categorization and search functionality  - Version control for resources - User